MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-packages-healthcare.md

 ## Get started with policy packages

-To get you started with Healthcare policy packages, on the Microsoft Admin Center onboarding hub, select **Healthcare basics**, and then select **Assign policy settings by role**.
+To get you started with Healthcare policy packages, on the Microsoft 365 admin center onboarding hub, select **Healthcare basics**, and then select **Assign policy settings by role**.
 Once you’re ready to get started, decide which policy packages you'd like to assign individuals in your organization to.

 Select **View policy details** to learn more about the specific policies in a package and their respective settings.
 These [can be customized](manage-policy-packages.md#customize-policies-in-a-policy-package) after assignment in the Teams Admin Center.